semperos/ari/README.md

 Ari stands for **A**rray **R**elational **I**nteractive programming environment.

-Ari takes the [Goal] programming language, wraps it in a custom CLI and provides new functions for the features listed below.
+Ari is a set of extensions to the [Goal] programming language, also providing an extensible CLI with dedicated SQL mode.

 ## Features

 - [Goal] is the core language
-  - Goal `libs` are loaded by default, with prefix matching their file names (see [vendor-goal](vendor-goal) folder in this repo)
+  - Goal's `libs` are loaded by default, with prefix matching their file names (see [vendor-goal](vendor-goal) folder in this repo)
 - Extensible CLI REPL with:
   - Auto-completion for:
     - Built-in keywords